To begin investing on Stash, you must be approved from an account verification perspective and open a brokerage account.

-Each Stash plan is designed to address a range of different financial needs and goals.
+Each Stash subscription plan is built for long-term investing and wealth creation.
+Individual plans are designed to address a range of different financial needs and goals.

-Stash Beginner was designed for beginners and includes all of our investing, banking, and budgeting basics.
+Stash Beginner was made for beginners and includes all of our wealth-building basics.
 It could be a good starting point if you’re new to saving and investing, and want to dip your toes in first.

-Stash Growth includes everything from Stash Beginner, but also comes with a retirement account (Roth or Traditional IRA) and tax benefits for retirement investing.
-If you’re serious about investing for a better life and building wealth over the long-term, this plan might be a good pick for you.
+Stash Growth includes everything from Stash Beginner, but also comes with a retirement account (Roth or Traditional IRA) and tax benefits for retirement investing.4 If you want to expand your long-term investing plan, this subscription might be a good pick for you.

-Stash+ is our premium plan offering, and it includes every tool, feature, and account type that Stash offers.
-Highlights include custodial investment accounts for kids and a metal Double Stock-Back Card.
-If you’re a debit card spender, have kids, or simply want to maximize the potential of your money on Stash, this plan could be right for you.
+Stash+ is our premium plan offering, and it includes every tool, feature, and account type that we offer.
+Highlights include investment accounts for children,5 a Stock-Back® Card that earns double stock,1 and an extra $9,000 of life insurance coverage through Avibra.‡ If you’re a debit card spender, have kids, or simply want to maximize the potential of your money on Stash, this plan could be right for you.

-Stash can give you everything you need to manage your money and get more out of your paycheck.
+Stash can give you everything you need to build wealth for the long-term.
 Here’s how Stash works.

 When you first join Stash, we’ll get to know you by asking some questions.
-These help us understand your financial goals and provide you with useful advice for everything from budgeting to investing.
+These help us understand your financial goals and provide useful, specific advice for things like investing and budgeting.

 Then, you’ll pick your subscription plan, starting at just $1/month.†

-With Stash, you always get access to investing with a personal brokerage account, online banking,1 budgeting and saving tools, the Stock-Back® Card, and advice and education.
-Depending on the plan you choose, you can also add a retirement account (IRA) and custodial investment accounts for kids.
+With Stash, you always get access to investing with a personal brokerage account, the Stock-Back® Card,1 budgeting and saving tools, advice and education, and life insurance coverage through Avibra.‡ Depending on the plan you choose, you can also open an individual retirement account (IRA)4 and investment accounts for kids.5

 Bank, budget, and create goals

-Use our bank account and automatic budgeting and saving tools to organize your cash into different spaces,6 create goals, and track your spending.7
+You can also use our automatic budgeting and saving tools to organize your cash into different spaces,6 create goals, and track your spending.

-Once you’ve added cash to invest, you can immediately start investing in fractional shares of thousands of stocks and ETFs with $1 or less.
-Stash is built for long-term investing, not day-trading, so we only trade during four trading windows every day.
+Stash is built for long-term investing, not day-trading, so all of our market transactions execute during four trading windows each weekday.
 (Note: Availability of trading windows is dependent on market conditions and may be subject to limitations.)